-The 2017 NEOS Miniconference will be held on Friday, June 9th, at the Robbins Health Learning Centre, Grant MacEwan University, City Centre Campus.
-The conference is free for staff of NEOS member libraries.
+The 2017 NEOS Miniconference was held on Friday, June 9th, at the Robbins Health Learning Centre, Grant MacEwan University, City Centre Campus.

 9:00 AM – WELCOME AND KEYNOTE